mindspore-ai/docs/docs/mindformers/docs/source_en/feature/evaluation.md

   1. Create a new directory with e.g. the name `model_dir` for storing the model yaml files.
   2. Place the model inference yaml configuration file (predict_xxx_.yaml) in the directory created in the previous step.
 The directory location of the reasoning yaml configuration file for different models refers to [model library](../introduction/models.md).
   3. Configure the yaml file.
-If the model class, model Config class, and model Tokenzier class in yaml use cheat code, that is, the code files are in [research](https://gitee.com/mindspore/mindformers/tree/master/research) directory or other external directories, it is necessary to modify the yaml file: under the corresponding class `type` field, add the `auto_register` field in the format of `module.class`. (`module` is the file name of the script where the class is located, and `class` is the class name.
+If the model class, model Config class, and model Tokenizer class in yaml use cheat code, that is, the code files are in [research](https://gitee.com/mindspore/mindformers/tree/master/research) directory or other external directories, it is necessary to modify the yaml file: under the corresponding class `type` field, add the `auto_register` field in the format of `module.class`. (`module` is the file name of the script where the class is located, and `class` is the class name.
 If it already exists, there is no need to modify it.).

-      Using [predict_1lama3_1_8b. yaml](https://gitee.com/mindspore/mindformers/blob/master/research/llama3_1/llama3_1_8b/predict_llama3_1_8b.yaml) configuration as an example, modify some of the configuration items as follows:
+      Using [predict_llama3_1_8b. yaml](https://gitee.com/mindspore/mindformers/blob/master/research/llama3_1/llama3_1_8b/predict_llama3_1_8b.yaml) configuration as an example, modify some of the configuration items as follows:

       ```yaml
       run_mode: 'predict'    # Set inference mode